Christoph-UGameGerm/SIS-ICS-Compositor/ExportICS.md

 # Export ICS from SIS

 ## Intro
 This tutorial is a tutorial about how to export ICS files from SIS.
 Please make sure you're connecting to CUHK(SZ) campus Wi-Fi/Wired LAN before your trial to connect.
-If you have connection difficulties feel free to contect ITSO
+If you have connection difficulties feel free to contact ITSO

 ## Start
 - Access SIS through i.cuhk.edu.cn or anyway you like